A Beautiful Muse

 While no blockbuster cinematic version has yet to hit the big screen, the legend has inspired countless musicians, artists and storytellers.
 Johann Strauss composed a waltz for Lorelei, Sylvia Plath wrote a poem, Felix Mendelssohn composed an opera, Styx performed a song, Marvel Comics created a character and Star Trek even centered an episode around a planet of beautiful women who lure ships to their world.

-For travelers from the United States -- the Lorelei Fountain, originally planned to be erected in Heinrich Heine’s hometown of Düsseldorf, can be enjoyed in the Bronx before or after your trip.
+For travelers from the United States -- the Lorelei Fountain, originally planned to be erected in Heinrich Heine’s hometown of Düsseldorf, can be enjoyed in the Bronx before or after your journey.

 Uncover even more charming local legends with our Rhine River itineraries.